AmitaiYacobi/SpectralNet/README.md

 ## Usage

-The basic functionlaity is quite intuitive and easy to use, e.g.,
+The basic functionality is quite intuitive and easy to use, e.g.,

 ```python
 from spectralnet import SpectralNet